| (ARA) - We all know home improvement is a hot trend. But did you know that

 are buying homes.
 We've found that women want to create something for their

+own homes with their own hands."
 According to the Rockler research of women woodworkers, 66 percent state

 they love woodworking because of the sense of satisfaction they feel when working